Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Atlanta is 5-10-0 against the spread this season.

-- Atlanta has hit the over in 40% of its opportunities this season (six times over 15 games with a set point total).
+- Atlanta's games this season have gone over the point total in 40% of its opportunities (six times in 15 games with a set point total).

-- Atlanta is 4-4 against the spread and 6-2 overall when the team notches more than 17.6 points.
+- Atlanta is 4-4 against the spread and 6-2 overall in games when it scores more than 17.6 points.

-- This season the Falcons have 22 turnovers, seven fewer than the Bills have takeaways (29).
+- This year the Falcons have 22 turnovers, seven fewer than the Bills have takeaways (29).

 Home and road insights

-- This year, Buffalo has gone over the total in three of seven home games.
+- This year, Buffalo has hit the over in three of seven games at home.

 - This season on the road, Atlanta is 4-4 against the spread and 5-3 overall.

-- Atlanta has gone over the total in four of eight road games this year.
+- In four of eight away games this year, Atlanta has gone over the total.

 - This season, Falcons away games average 47.4 points, 3.4 more than this contest's over/under (44).